haleyelena/474-Project/README.md

 16. Press the cancel button to return to the menu page.
 17. Press the pause button to pause the song and both moving graphs.
 18. Press the End Session button if you wish to end the session.
-19. This will take stop the song and moving graphs, and take you to a Summary Metrics page.
+19. This will stop the song and moving graphs, and take you to a Summary Metrics page.
     1. This Summary page displays metrics describing your session.
 20. Press the Save As... button to open a popup to save a file of data containing